 In the course of our discussion of verhindern we observed that the agent of the event e that verhindern describes cannot be at the same time the agent of what e prevents. unterbrechen, we said there, has the opposite property.
-Here the agent of the described event e must be identical with the agent of the interrupted action or activity.32 Concomitant with this identity requirement are stricter selection restrictions on the subject and object of unterbrechen.
-The subject must be a true agent and the object can only be an activity or an action (i.e. an eventuality that has a true agent).
+Here the agent of the described event e must be identical with the agent of the interrupted action or activity.32 Concomitant interruption as a hole somewhere in its middle.)
+We do not know how to settle this question.